Which Passage Is An Example Of Inductive Reasoning

 • Generalization: Drawing a general conclusion from specific observations (as seen in most of the examples above).

 • Statistical Induction: Making inferences based on statistical data.
-For example, concluding that smoking increases lung cancer risk based on statistical studies showing a strong correlation.
+To give you an idea, concluding that smoking increases lung cancer risk based on statistical studies showing a strong correlation.

 • Analogical Induction: Drawing inferences based on similarities between two or more things.
-For example, arguing that because drug X is effective in treating disease Y in mice, it might also be effective in treating disease Y in humans.
+Here's one way to look at it: arguing that because drug X is effective in treating disease Y in mice, it might also be effective in treating disease Y in humans.

 • Causal Inference: Inferring a causal relationship between events based on observed correlations.
-For example, concluding that rain causes the ground to get wet based on repeated observations.
+To give you an idea, concluding that rain causes the ground to get wet based on repeated observations.

 • Predictive Induction: Making predictions about future events based on past observations.
-For example, predicting the weather based on historical weather patterns.
+Take this: predicting the weather based on historical weather patterns.

 Strengthening Inductive Arguments